devorahrena/sight-wordleo/README.md

 # sight-wordleo
-sight word wordle but the answer is always leo
+sight word wordle but the answer was always leo - now ziv for 2025-26